Somié

 Somié is a village in Bankim, Mayo-Banyo in the Adamawa Region of Cameroon.
+It appears as Tchokmon on some early maps.
 It is located near the Nigeria – Cameroon border at 6°28' N, 11° 27' E. It has an officially designated "second degree" chief, several schools, churches and mosques as well as a government health centre.
 There is a small solar power installation that has been providing electricity to the village since 2018.
 The Mambila people who live there are predominantly farmers.